-The Office of Elementary Academic Affairs - responsible for supervision of the elementary programs and building principals, including Title 1 federal programs, reading intervention services.
+The Office of Elementary Schools - responsible for supervision of the elementary programs and building principals, including Title 1 federal programs, reading intervention services.

 Special Needs Preschool - responsible in helping all students progress in the areas of mathematics, language arts, science, social studies, gross motor, fine motor and independence.

 The Office of Secondary Schools - responsible for the middle and high school programs and building principals, including Advanced Placement and the International Baccalaureate Programme.

 Additionally, this office oversees extracurricular activities, which includes clubs and athletics.

 The Office of Assessment & Alternative Education - responsible for all district-wide data, assessments and testing protocol as well as reporting state/district/building report card data.
 Additionally, this office supports the Academic Affairs Team by providing an analysis of the student achievement data.
 The office also directs Alternative Education Initiatives which include: the Educational Options for Success (EOS) Program, Credit Flexibility, as well as Summer Learning Opportunities.

 The Office of Curriculum & Instruction - responsible for course of study development and textbook adoptions in all curricular areas (English Language Arts, Mathematics, Science, Social Studies, World Language, Visual & Performing Arts, Business, Health, and Physical Education), instructional strategies and teacher professional development to improve student achievement.